Relative Calabi-Yau structures and ice quivers with potential

-are non-degenerate.
-Because $w_B$ only contains cubic and higher terms, by Lemma~11.1.2 of \cite{VandenBergh15}, the class $[\xi_B]$ is non-degenerate.
-For the second one, since $A$ is a complete $l$-augmented pseudo-compact dg algebra, the category $\cd(A^e)\op$ is compactly generated by $(\pvd A^e)\op$ and the category $\pvd A^e$ is generated by the object $D l_A^e$, it suffices to prove that the morphism $\RHom_{A^e}([\hat{\xi}'],D l_A^e)$ is an isomorphism in $\cd(l_A^e)$.
-Since we have the canonical isomorphism
+is non-degenerate.
+Since the element $w_B$ only contains cubic and higher terms, the condition~(1) in Lemma~10.2 of \cite{VandenBergh15} holds and hence the non-degeneracy of the class $[\xi_B]$ follows from the sufficiency in that lemma.
+For the non-degeneracy of the second class, we claim that it suffices to show that the morphism $\RHom_{A^e}([\hat{\xi}'],D l_A^e)$ in $\cd(l_A^e)$ is an isomorphism.
+Indeed, the dg algebra $A$ is complete $l_A$-augmented and pseudocompact so that the category $\cd(A^e)\op$ is compactly generated by $(\pvd A^e)\op$.
+Moreover, the category $\pvd A^e$ is generated by the object $D l_A^e$.
+Clearly, the claim follows.
+Since we have the natural isomorphism